aspeakman/SolisControl/README.md

 ### Description

-The app sets inverter charge and discharge times daily just before the start of the charge and discharge periods defined in `config.yaml`.
+The app sets inverter charge and discharge times daily just before the start of the Octopus Flux cheap and peak rate periods (defined in the configuration - see below).
-The duration of the charge or discharge period is based on the predicted solar yield, the existing battery charge level and the _requirement_ values set in the configuration (see below).
+The duration of each charge or discharge episode takes into account the solar forecast and the current battery charge level.

+Yous should work out the following values depending on your household usage.

+* _morning_requirement_
-_morning_requirement_ is the target energy 'reserve' you want to have in place after your morning cheap rate.
+is the target energy 'reserve' you want to have in place after your morning cheap rate.
 The 'reserve' consists of the predicted solar yield for the rest of the day and the battery energy stored after charging.

+* _evening_requirement_
-_evening_requirement_ is the target energy 'reserve' you want to have in place after your evening peak rate.
+is the target energy 'reserve' you want to have in place after your evening peak rate.
 The 'reserve' consists of the predicted solar yield for the rest the day and the battery energy remaining after discharging. **Set this to zero if you don't want any discharging to take place**.

+You should also monitor the accuracy of solar forecast values for your home (they can be adjusted using the _forecast_uplift_ multipication factor in the configuration).

 ### Installation
 First install the [Forecast.Solar](https://www.home-assistant.io/integrations/forecast_solar/) integration.